hor63/horOpenVario/README.md

 - The SD card image itself contains the /boot and root partition.
 - U-Boot binary image installed at the start of the image before the boot partition.
 - A vanilla 5.10 LTS Linux kernel, currently the recent patch 58 compiled from sources
-- Vanilla Ubuntu LTS 21.10 (Impish) installation with debootstrap, featuring:
+- Vanilla Ubuntu LTS 21.10 (Impish) / Debian Stable / Debian Testing installation with debootstrap, featuring:
   - Text mode only
   - Networking for USB tethering e.g. with Android, Ethernet, and multiple WiFi USB sticks (particularly Realtec).
-  - Bluetooth components and driver for BT USB dongle are installed but connecting to a Bluetooth hotspot is at this time completely manual.
+  - Bluetooth components and driver for BT USB dongle are installed.
+However connecting to a Bluetooth hotspot is at this time completely manual.
   - Complete development package to compile XCSoar directly on the Cubieboard
   - **Working** OpenGL ES 2.0 Mali acceleration either with
     -  Closed-source MALI blob, and out-of-tree Mali driver
-    -  Open-source LIMA driver in the kernel, and Mesa client side (Ubuntu Focal and Hirsute already bring a version of Mesa with working Lima driver)
+    -  Open-source LIMA driver in the kernel, and Mesa client side (Ubuntu Focal and Hirsute as well as Debian already bring a version of Mesa with working Lima driver)

 ## Checkout the repository